 In the second stanza of ‘Sit,’ the speaker continues on to declare the world “too opaque”.
 It is “distressing and profound”.
 It’s hard to understand and its opacity hides things that are important.
 This makes it more difficult to understand what is important in life and when one should take the time to acknowledge and appreciate that.

 There is something he outlines in the next lines that is very important.
 That is, taking a moment to sit in the sun and be still.
 Around them, there are “grackles…/ Staring with beady eyes”.
-This is a kind of dark-coloured bird and observes their every move from only two feet away.
+This is a kind of dark-colored bird and observes their every move from only two feet away.
 They are being observed, judged, just as they are every day and will be for the rest of their lives.